jessonfoo/p002/week_4/9_cultural_blog.md

 6. What did you learn from this experience?

 ## Release 2: Make it Live!
-Link to your blog on the index of your site and sync your changes.
+Link to your blog on the index of your site and commit and push your changes to GitHub.

 Share your blog on the google+ community under "Blog Posts!"
 Read others blogs.
 What did you like about them?
 Comment on their post!